Trading Tips

 Investing in crypto without considering FDV can be risky.
 FDV is a projection for a cryptocurrency’s future value.
 It estimates its total value potential if all tokens are in circulation.
 This number can be misleading if it is not taken into consideration.

 FDV does not take into account the actual schedule of token releases.
 The tokens of many projects are either locked or vested over time.
 If a large portion of tokens is not yet available, then the value of the project may be better reflected by its current market capitalization.
-These tokens’ value may decrease due to their issuance, resulting in a drop in price.
+These tokens’ value may decrease due to their issuance, resulting in a price drop.

 FDV also assumes the token price will remain constant, something that is unlikely to happen in reality.
 The increased supply of tokens could lead to a decline in price and affect the FDV calculation.
 FDV also ignores other factors that may affect the true value of the token, including market competition, legislative changes, and the Project’s ongoing development.